• JKCalhoun a year ago

 But seriously, was recently watching the "Man in Space" series that Disney did in the 50's with Werner von Braun — he where shows us his inflatable space station.
 So I've been kind of thinking more about that of late.

-• jmvoodoo 4 days ago
+• jmvoodoo a year ago

 Sierra space seems to be furthest along on this.
 Videos of their burst tests are pretty epic as well.